pnowy/git-cheat-sheet/README.md

-# GITTE - GIT USEFUL COMMANDS
+# GITTE - GIT USEFUL COMMANDS / GIT CHEAT SHEET

 ##### Commands marked with '=>' are aliases.
 See .gitconfig file for details.